Hormone Replacement Therapy

 • Cream: THE PROS: Progesterone cream is very effective, easy to use and relatively inexpensive.
 THE CONS: Progesterone can accumulate in your fat decreasing its effectiveness.
 This will not necessarily show in your blood test.
 Saliva testing can be inaccurate because of contamination from the cream on your hands and a possible interaction with the plastic containers in which the saliva is collected.

-• Oral Capsules: THE PROS: This is my preferred method for progesterone.
-It is well absorbed by most women and works well.
+• Oral Capsules: THE PROS: It is well absorbed by most women and works well.
 There are timed release capsules that allow for more gradual absorption and more even blood levels.
 I prescribe these for women who are sensitive to progesterone.
 Oral progesterone can help you sleep.
 THE CONS: If you are taking estrogen as well as progesterone, I prescribe them separately as they cannot be combined because oral estrogen becomes Estrone.

-• Troches And Sublingual Tablets.
-This is a good way to take progesterone.
+• Troches And Sublingual Tablets. .
 If you are using estradiol patches to get a steady dose of estrogen (women with migraines) or for convenience, progesterone troches or sublingual tablets work well.
 THE CONS.
 Estradiol cannot be taken orally so we cannot combine estrogen and progesterone in a troche.

 Testosterone: